top of page

 Pro - Hiking here is beautiful

-Con - Trails are still not very clearly marked or documented (hints how we lost our trail going up the mountain https://www.homesteadalbania.com/post/mountain-climbing-i-did-go)
+Con - Trails are sometimes not very clearly marked or documented (hints how we lost our trail going up the mountain https://www.homesteadalbania.com/post/mountain-climbing-i-did-go)

 Pro - Coffee is served as frequent as water and cheap